gianlucatruda/quantified-sleep/README.md

 ### Model interpretation

-In `06_interpretation.ipynb`, the final model was interpreted in two key ways: by inspecting the internal beta-parameters, and using the SHAP framework, which works on any "black box" model.
+In `06_interpretation.ipynb`, the final model was interpreted in two ways:

+1. Inspecting the internal beta-parameters.
+2. Using the SHAP framework, which builds local explanatory models for each observation.

+By repeatedly re-training the Lasso model on different subsets of the dataset, distributions of beta-parameters were generated.
+Features with consistently-large beta-coefficients were deemed _globally_ important.
+This was combined with SHAP's _situational_ assessment of the importance of each feature with respect to each observation, which allowed contrastive analysis of extreme examples of sleep quality.
 These two interpretation techniques were combined to produce a list of the 16 most-predictive features.

-By combining contemporary techniques, this project identified the factors that most-impact my sleep, demonstrating that an _observational_ study can greatly narrow down the number of features that need to be considered in interventional n-of-1 QS research.

 ![SHAP results](img/shap_results.svg)